wasmerio/old-docs.wasmer.io/integrations/js/module-transformation.md

 This is achieved by transforming a JavaScript `BigInt` into a `Uint8Array` containing 8, unsigned, 8-bit integers.
 {% endhint %}

-## How Do I Know if a WASM Module Needs Transformation?
+## How Do I Know if a Wasm Module Needs Transformation?

 Good question!